The Commonplace

 Main Finding

-Supply chain digitalization (SCD) significantly increases corporate green innovation among Chinese A‑share listed firms (2012–2022).
-The effect is stronger for substantive green innovation (actual environmentally beneficial R&D and technologies) than for strategic green innovation (symbolic/labeling or reputation‑oriented activities).
-Carbon information disclosure (CID) is a key mediating channel: SCD raises the likelihood and quality of CID, which in turn promotes substantive green innovation.
-Effects are larger for state‑owned enterprises and big firms.
-Results are robust to firm, industry, and year fixed effects, DID identification using a 2018 SCD pilot, and multiple checks.
+Supply chain digitalization (SCD) significantly increases corporate green innovation among Chinese A‑share firms (2012–2022).
+The effect is larger for substantive (technology-driven, long‑term) green innovation than for strategic (symbolic, short‑term) green innovation.
+Carbon information disclosure (CID) partially mediates the positive effect of SCD on substantive green innovation (but not on strategic innovation).
+Effects are stronger in state‑owned enterprises and large firms.
+Results are estimated using a quasi‑natural experiment (2018 supply chain innovation pilot), DID models with firm/industry/year fixed effects, and a variety of robustness checks.

 Key Points